 Project description and intent clarified

 The District has developed a detailed description of its proposed flood damage reduction project, including supporting documents.
-In response to questions we and the USACE posed, the District also provided clarifications regarding the project.
+In response to questions we and the Corps posed, the District also provided clarifications regarding the project.

 For example, the District made clear the proposed flood retention facility and associated temporary reservoir is intended to reduce damages from periodic floods from Pe Ell to Centralia triggered by rainfall in the Willapa Hills.
 The project is not intended to address flooding in all parts of the Chehalis River basin.